Ayahuasca EN

 Big Mind

-This intelligent state of awareness and mindfulness provides us with insights into our past, present, and future, along with a collective supportive memory.
+This higher intelligent state of awareness provides us with insights into our past, present, and future, along with a collective supportive memory.

-We recognize patterns as deeply rooted conditioning and misleading beliefs.
+We recognize our patterns as deeply rooted conditioning and misleading beliefs.

 This allows us to gain insights into how patterns from the past, as well as those from our parents and ancestors, are intertwined and continue to influence us.